What is inherent risk?

 Why did ISA 315 replace high/medium/low with a spectrum?

-The 2019 revision of ISA 315 replaced the three-level classification with a spectrum because the old approach allowed teams to assess 80% of assertions as 'medium' without differentiation.
+The 2019 revision replaced the three-level classification with a spectrum because the old approach allowed teams to assess 80% of assertions as 'medium' without differentiation.
 The spectrum forces auditors to consider where each assertion sits relative to others, producing a more granular risk assessment that drives a more tailored audit response.